 Step 1.
-Athlete meets the selection criteria of the NSO as a nationally identified athlete or is an NSO Australia's Winning Edge (AWE) categorised athlete.
+Athlete meets the selection criteria of the NSO as a nationally identified athlete or is an NSO high performance categorized athlete.

 Step 2.
 The athlete is advised by their coach to fill out the NTIS scholarship application form and return it fully completed to the NTIS.

-Step 5.
-If the scholarship applicant and coach have been attending, and are implementing the NTIS Coach Development Program pillars, the applicant may be ratified by the Joint Management Committee and start the NTIS process for scholarship commencement.
+Step 4.
+The applicant may be ratified by the Program Management Group and start the NTIS process for scholarship commencement.